brooklynrail/brooklynrail-platform/content/events/2020/07/thelma-golden-and-glenn-lowry-with-helen-lee.md

 summary: Director and Curator of The Studio Museum in Harlem, Thelma Golden, and the Director of MoMA, Glenn Lowry, will be in conversation with Rail board member, Helen Lee and Rail Consulting Editor, Joachim Pissarro.
-We'll conclude with a poetry reading from Ann Waldman.
+We'll conclude with a poetry reading from Anne Waldman.
 people:
   - person: thelma-golden
     event_bio: "Thelma Golden is Director and Chief Curator of The Studio Museum in